 So dehydrating is a great way to keep your fresh produce from going to waste before it can be eaten.
 You know how much I hate food waste, y’all!

 How To Use Dehydrated Potatoes For Hash Browns

 But today I decided to enjoy some of those dehydrated shredded potatoes with breakfast.
 I want to make hash browns to go with breakfast for RancherMan & me!

 We have plenty of eggs since our pastured flock is still laying great right now, lots of fresh homemade bread for toast, and even some delicious pear preserves I canned recently.
-Sounds like a great breakfast to me!
+Adding homemade hash browns sure sounds like a great breakfast to me!

 After that 15 minutes of rehydrating time they looked exactly the same as before I dehydrated them – just cooked shredded potatoes…

 Secret To Crispy Hash Brown Texture

 Inside Firm, Not Soggy – You don’t want any extra moisture remaining inside your rehydrated potatoes since it could result in your hash browns being soggy in the middle.

 You see, extra moisture just adds steam as the hash browns cook, which could result in a soggy middle.
 I love hash browns with a crisp crust outside and a creamy potato inside, don’t you?

 So when the rehydrated shredded potatoes are ready I’ll make sure to drain them thoroughly.
 Even pressing the potatoes gently in the strainer to make sure all the water is drained away.